ysyk2021/nurturing-empathy-with-ai-techniques-and-strategies-to-develop-empathy-with-artificial-intelligence/src/chapter-6-2.md

-# Best Practices for Integrating AI into Empathy Practices while Maintaining Authenticity and Integrity

 In this chapter, we will discuss the ethical considerations surrounding the use of AI in empathy practices and provide best practices for integrating AI into these practices while maintaining authenticity and integrity.